Competition-Aware CPC Forecasting with Near-Market Coverage

+The retained domain universe remains concentrated around a relatively small set of continuously active major brands and intermediaries.
+This does not imply full market observability.
+Rather, it creates broad realized-outcome coverage and repeated competitive interactions within the focal vertical, making the data dense enough to learn structured competition proxies while preserving the central informational asymmetry of the problem.

-The aggregated KPI distributions exhibit strong right skewness and heavy-tailed behavior typical of paid-search markets: compressed interquartile ranges coexist with extreme upper tails in impressions, clicks, cost, and CPC.
+The resulting panel exhibits strong right skewness and heavy-tailed behavior typical of paid-search markets.
 For CPC, the weekly mean is 2.86 while the maximum reaches 80.16, with a pronounced upper tail (p99 = 12.13) and skewness of 3.34.
-Traffic and spend metrics are substantially more extreme (e.g., \texttt{impressions\_sum} skewness $\approx 26.98$), reflecting a Pareto-like structure where a small ``head'' of generic, high-competition queries generates disproportionate volume relative to a large long tail of niche searches \cite{clauset2009powerlaw}.
-Importantly, outlier frequency is not consistent with Gaussian assumptions: values exceeding a 3$\sigma$ threshold occur systematically in the high-volume segment, indicating that extreme deviations are structural rather than rare anomalies \cite{montgomery2014applied}.
+Traffic and spend metrics are substantially more extreme, reflecting a Pareto-like structure in which a small set of highly competitive queries accounts for disproportionate volume \cite{clauset2009powerlaw,montgomery2014applied}.
+This heterogeneity motivates evaluation beyond average forecast error alone.

-Beyond marginal distributions, keyword-level aggregation reveals heterogeneous market regimes.
-Mapping mean CPC (keyword value'') against the coefficient of variation (keyword instability'') yields four quadrants that characterize forecasting difficulty (Figure~\ref{fig:frontier_scatter}).
-In particular, the top-right quadrant of the \textit{Competitive Frontier} contains keywords with both high mean CPC and high volatility, often corresponding to seasonal peaks or major geographic hubs where auction pressure is intense and dynamic \cite{boztug_reutterer_2008_combined}.
-This structure motivates modeling approaches that explicitly incorporate competition-aware and contextual signals rather than relying solely on univariate autoregression.
-This heterogeneity also implies that average forecast error alone is not sufficient to characterize model value, motivating evaluation designs that pay particular attention to high-CPC, high-volatility regions of the market.
+Figure~\ref{fig:frontier_scatter} summarizes this heterogeneity by mapping keyword mean CPC against the coefficient of variation.
+The resulting four quadrants define distinct market regimes, with the top-right quadrant representing the \emph{competitive frontier}: keywords that are both expensive and volatile.
+This region is strategically important because forecasting failures there carry disproportionate budget risk.
+It also provides a natural setting in which to test whether competition-aware proxy design delivers its largest gains where forecasting is hardest.